g0dm0de1337/TermuxRoot/README.md

 WITHOUT su-files/-folder
 on your android

-# Exploit Termux Root
-### -no root on your phone
-### but root on your TERMUX
-### -WITHOUT kali , debian , ubuntu or any other OS install !!
-### USE the orginal Termux,
-with root-rights on your UNROOTED phone (exploit)

-*"main"* is an automated tool which help you to gain to access of ~fake root privileges and~ real root privileges without rooting your device.
-You don't need to install any other OS to gain the root privileges in your termux.
-This tool is specifically made for termux and termux users.<br><br>

 <centre>
 <img src="https://github.com/g0dm0de1337/TermuxRoot/blob/main/images/img2.jpg" alt="root termux" title="root termuxnew" width="120%" />
 </centre>

+# Exploit Termux Root
+### •no root on your phone, but root on your TERMUX
+### •WITHOUT kali , debian , ubuntu or any other OS install !!
+### •USE the orginal Termux,
+with root-rights on your UNROOTED phone (exploit)

 Download: https://github.com/termux/termux-app/releases/download/v0.118.0/termux-app_v0.118.0+github-debug_universal.apk